Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

 Textiles are usually defined as products made of silk, cotton, linen, wool or synthetic material.

-Here are two notable examples :
+Here are three notable examples:

-Dunelm, Newquay, Road Retail Park, Truro TR1 1RH
+Dunelm, Newquay Road Retail Park, Truro TR1 1RH

-Accept a wide range of clean textiles under their Textile Take-back Scheme including clothes, towels, duvets, pillows, table cloths, cushions and curtains and many others
+Accepts a wide range of clean textiles under their Textile Take-back Scheme including clothes, towels, duvets, pillows, table cloths, cushions and curtains and many others

-Primark, Lemon Quay, Truro
+Primark, Lemon Quay, Truro TR1 2LW

 Accept any brand of clothing, textiles. bags and footware in any condition as part of their instore recycling scheme – see collection point below or visit https://www.primark.com/en-gb/a/inspiration/sustainable-fashion/let-your-pre-loved-be-re-loved